 The JDK ports are in the devel/jdk subdirectory of the ports tree.
 You can choose among different versions, each in their own subdirectory.
-Only the 1.3 and 1.4 versions have a browser plugin.
 When you just type make, you will see a message asking you to to fetch the source files manually from Sun's website.
 Before you can do that, you need to register on that website, and agree with the license.
 That's why the ports framework cannot start the download automatically.

-Once you have downloaded the necessary distribution files and patch sets, copy them to the /usr/ports/distfiles directory and start the build by issuing make in the port's subdirectory.
+Once you have downloaded the necessary distribution files and patch sets, copy them to the /usr/ports/distfiles directory.
+You will also need to have X installed on your system.
+Start the build by issuing make in the port's subdirectory.